Ideas for Low-Cost Kids Ministry Events

 Nature Hunt Outside

-Take kids outside find stuff from list.
+Take kids outside to find stuff from a list.
 "Three different leaves."
-"Rock looks like animal."
-"Something smooth something rough."
+"Rock that looks like an animal."
+"Something smooth, something rough."

-Free unless count gas drive to park which is like three dollars.
+Free unless you count gas to drive to a park which is like three dollars.

-Kids who hate sitting inside love being outdoors with actual purpose.
-Notice stuff usually ignore completely.
+Kids who hate sitting inside love being outdoors with an actual purpose.
+Notice stuff they usually ignore completely.

-Jessica's daughter collected entire bag rocks spent rest day organizing by color because she's weird like that.
+Jessica's daughter collected an entire bag of rocks and spent the rest of the day organizing them by color because she's weird like that.

-Marcus found stick looked exactly like sword spent afternoon being knight protecting everyone from imaginary dragons.
+Marcus found a stick that looked exactly like a sword and spent the afternoon being a knight protecting everyone from imaginary dragons.

 Fresh air.
 Exercise.
 Discovery.
 Zero money.
 Revolutionary concept.